Potat369/PlatformTorches/README.md

 ## Description

-Tiny mod for [tModLoader](https://store.steampowered.com/app/1281930/tModLoader/) that tweaks the Smart Cursor to place torches on platform.
+Tiny mod for [tModLoader](https://store.steampowered.com/app/1281930/tModLoader/) that tweaks the Smart Cursor to place torches on platforms.